Garlic Ginger Soup

 - In a large soup pot over medium heat add the olive oil.

 - Add the thinly sliced garlic and minced ginger.
 Let the garlic and ginger lightly brown before adding the diced onions and celery.

 - Let the celery and onions sweat in the pot.
 You want them to be translucent, but not browned.

-- Season the veggies with salt and white pepper.
-I like the white pepper only for aesthetic purposes, black pepper will work too.
+- Season the veggies with salt and pepper.

 - Once the veggies are translucent and softened, add the vegetable broth and water.
-Let everything simmer over low heat for 15- 20 minutes.
-Taste it to make sure it is seasoned enough.
+Let everything simmer over low heat for 15-20 minutes.
+Taste the broth to make sure it is seasoned enough.

 - Next, add the baby spinach to the soup pot and allow it to wilt.

 - Then, add the fresh squeezed lemon juice.
 This will brighten the broth and add some extra flavor and acidity.

 - In a separate non-stick skillet, add a touch of vegetable oil and fry the shallot slices until they become crispy.
 Once crispy, place them on a paper towel to remove any excess oil.
 Set aside.